fau-is/IntroCS/Copycat/README.md

 {% next %}
 ## Program Specifications
-For this exercise you are on your own!
+For this exercise, you are on your own!
 There is no distribution.
 The only thing you are given are the files you need to work with:

-1. **copycat.c** - this is your program file where you will do all of your coding.
+1. **copycat.c** - this is your program file where you will do all of your programming.
 2. **original.txt** - this is your input .txt file which you are required to read in
 3. **copy.txt** - this is you output .txt. file which you will write into

-You are free to take in arguments via the commandline or via CS50s offered functions.
+You are free to take in arguments via the command line or via CS50s offered functions.
 You don't even have to take any input.
 However, remember this is generally not advised as you want your programs to behave dynamically.

 **The only thing that matters is for you to copy the text in the original file exactly